cartheur-cybie/sdk/README.md

 * Voice recording `**`
 * Leg calibration `**`
 * `**` => not necessary since you can remove the cartridge and use the default System ROM personality.
-* Optimizing routines (in particular frequently called interrupt routines).
-NOTE: need to remove RAM indirection from CROM.
+* Optimizing routines, in particular frequently called interrupt routines where RAM indirection needs to be removed from `CROM`.

-TODO MUCH LATER:
+TODO:

-* Watch-dog logic (as in watch-dog timer)
+* Watch-dog logic, as in watch-dog timer.
-* ICSUCK technology
+* `ICSUCK` technology.